2005 Senior British Open Championship

 The 2005 Senior British Open Championship, for sponsor reasons named Senior British Open Championship presented by Aberdeen Asset Management, was a senior major golf championship and the 19th Senior Open Championship, held from 21 to 24 July at Royal Aberdeen Golf Club in Aberdeen, Scotland, United Kingdom.
 It was the third Senior British Open Championship played as a senior major championship.

 Tom Watson won in a playoff for the title over Des Smyth to win his second Senior British Open title.
 The 2005 event was Watson's fourth senior major championship victory.

 Venue

 The 2005 event was the first Senior Open Championship played at Royal Aberdeen Golf Club.
 It took place at the clubs Balgownie Course, opened in 1888 and originally designed by Archie Simpson and Robert Simpson but later re-bunkered and lengthened by James Braid.

 Course layout

 Field

-The field consisted of 144 competitors; 137 professionals and seven amateurs.
+The field of 144 competitors consisted of 137 professionals and seven amateurs.

 18-hole stroke play qualifying rounds were held on Monday, 18 July, on two places in Scotland, Murcar Golf Club and the Newmachar, for players who were not already exempt.
 The 26 leading players from the qualifying competitions joined the 118 exempt players for the championship.

 79 players made the 36-hole cut, 76 professionals and two amateurs.
 Adrian Morrow finished leading amateur at tied 46th.